martynamazur/Code-Mission/README.md

 - Realtime Database
 - Firestore Database
 - Authentication ( ex. by Google Account )
-- basic overfiew how the data is stored
+- a basic overview of how the data is stored

 2) Code:
+- I continuously strive to improve my skills in writing clean and maintainable code
+- I make an effort to adhere to coding best practices and follow "clean code" principles
+- I focus on writing code that is easy to understand, test, and maintain

 ![Opis alternatywny](https://i.ibb.co/xsg7QdL/Portfolio-CV.png)